 But, if I use a daily shower spray to spray down the shower before we get out then it keeps everything from building up and the shower stays clean.
 I would much rather spend 30 seconds every day spraying it down rather than spending 30 minutes cleaning it once it got really dirty.

 If you are looking for easy ways to make cleaning easier I highly recommend this DIY shower spray.
 It's easy (and cheap!) to make and does a great job of keeping your shower clean.
 In just seconds a day, you can keep your shower looking clean and save yourself time.

 DIY Shower Spray

 To make up a batch of the homemade shower spray you just need a few things.
 Most of which you probably have around the house.
-You will need vinegar, rubbing alcohol, soap, and essential oils.
-Plus a bottle to store it in and water.

 It's often suggested to use glass with essential oils but I didn't at all like the idea of using glass in the shower, so I use a metal spray bottle that I bought on Amazon.
 You can use whatever works best for you.

-Next, you will want to add some soap to the mix.
 I personally like Dawn dish soap for the DIY shower spray, however, some people swear by castile soap.
-Castile soap is great but doesn’t work as well with hard water, in my opinion.
+Castile soap is great but doesn't work as well with hard water, in my opinion.
 So if you tend to have hard water I would stick to dawn.

-Finally, add about 10-20 drops of lemon essential oil to the bottle.
+Step 6: Finally, add about 10-20 drops of lemon essential oil to the bottle.
 Give it a little shake and you are ready to use.

 Together all of these work together to keep your shower clean.
 The vinegar will kill off germs and bacteria, plus keep the hard water from forming on surfaces.
 The rubbing alcohol will help the mix dry fast so it doesn't leave water spots.